A QUESTION OF MESSIANIC

-A. A few.
-In the Mormon church democracy is present but it is a sham.
+A. Very little.
+In the Mormon church a kind of 'democracy' is present but it is a sham.
 People are entitled to vote against the selection of a local church officer.
 In practice if they do they are taken aside and sternly warned that they are failing to sustain the church leaders and are apostate.

 Q. A bit like evangelicals...